Promotion of Workplace Health and Safety

 - Lectures on health-related topics

-- Walking events
+- Walking events and other sporting meets

 - Discounts on sports club membership